elifesciences/elife-continuum-documentation/file-s3-naming-workflow/_posts/2015-06-12-ppp-workflow-docs.markdown

 categories: ppp docs workflow
 ---

-{% assign ppp = site.ppp_docs_config %}

 ----

 # TODO list for this document

-- provide links to how each activity gets it's settings, and how content flows within a workflow  (80%)

-- write up from the point of view of an incoming document what activities it experiences for current VOR and POA workflows (50%)

-- highlight the parts of the workflow that we need to create activities for to replace HW (10%)
+- highlight the parts of the workflow that we need to create activities for to replace HW (70%)
-- write up a proposed doc showing what our new workflows might look like  (0%)
+- write up a proposed doc showing what our new workflows might look like  (60%)
 - complete tl;dr overview of the doc (10%)

 ----